maksxpl/Event-tracker/README.md

 - Add option to set x,y of the frames (I-)
 - Add option to disable/enable content of the frames
 - Maybe some changelog generator or something I don't know
+- Perhaps find better way to track the event timers